Graduate Programs in Women's, Gender, and Sexuality Studies

 (1) To apply for the MA program, you need to submit:

-A statement of purpose indicating your reasons for undertaking graduate study.
-In addition, please describe your qualifications for the academic program and your objectives in undertaking this program.
-Applicants should also discuss their academic and professional career plans and how the Graduate School could help them attain these goals.
+• statement of purpose in essay form, indicating your reasons for undertaking graduate study.
+In addition, please describe your qualifications for the master's program and your objectives in undertaking this program.
+You should discuss your plans for your academic and professional career and how the degree will help you attain your goals.

 (2) To apply for the Joint MA programs: